mrkkrp/megaparsec-site/tutorials/fun-with-the-recovery-feature.md

 ```

 How does it work? `withRecovery r p` primitive runs parser `p` as usual, but
-if it fails, it just takes its `ParseError` and provides it as argument of
+if it fails, it just takes its `ParseError` and provides it as an argument
-`r`.
+of `r`.
 In `r` you start right were `p` failed — no backtracking happens,
 because it would make it harder to find position from where to start normal
 parsing again.
 Here you have a chance to consume some input to advance
 parser's textual position.
 In our case it's as simple as eating all input up